 Slimjet comes with numerous powerful and convenient features to guide you in maximizing your online productivity, which includes an ad blocker, download manager, quick form filler, customizable toolbar, Facebook integration, Instagram photo upload, youtube video downloader, weather forecast, web page translation and many more.

 It is not needed to install Slimjet, just download the xz-compressed tarball, extract it anywhere and run “./flashpeak-slimjet” to launch it.

 14. Min – A Fast, Minimal Browser

 Min is a fast, minimal smarter web browser that safeguards your privacy.
 It includes a user-friendly interface designed to decrease distractions and comes with the following notable features such as:

 - Get quick information from DuckDuckGo in the search bar.

 - Tasks (tab groups)

 - Dark theme

-Links is an Open source text and a graphical web browser that is written in C and available for Windows, Linux, OS X, and OS/2, Open VMS and DOS systems.
+Links is an Open source text and a graphical web browser that is written in C and available for Windows, Linux, OS X, OS/2, Open VMS, and DOS systems.
 It is released under GPLv2+ License.
 It is one of those browsers which has many forks based upon it including Elinks (Experimental/Enhanced Links), Hacked Links, etc.

 The main highlight feature of Links is that it can run in graphics mode even for those systems which do not have X Server because of its support for Graphic drivers for X Server, Linux Framebuffer, svgalib, OS/2 PMShell, and Atheos GUI.